 Firing Glasses and Drams

-Small Georgian dram and gin glasses are delightful.
-My favourite glass of all is a Jacobite engraved dram glass that I slip into my pocket when wandering Auld Reekie of an eveing.
+Georgian period dram and gin glasses are delightful.
+My favourite Georgian drinking glass of all is a Jacobite engraved dram glass that may be slipped into a pocket.
 The firing glass should really be called a firing foot glass.
 The bowls have a small capacity and were used for toasting and still are today amongst the "Freres Macon".
 When the latter day "shot glass" had been consumed it would be slammed into the table, thus requiring a thickened foot to avoid unseemly breakages.
 It is said that when the assembled throng at a Jacobite Society meeting or the notorious anti-catholic Hell Fire Club did this in unison the sound was reminiscent of a volley of muskets, hence the name firing glass.
 There are many stem types, opaque twist, colour twists, plain and baluster.
 The engraved examples with drinking club and society names and those with masonic engraving are widely collected.

 Firing feet are not restricted to small drams and the like, and may be found on larger glasses such as short cordials, gins and ale glasses, these though are very much in the minority.
 One of the absolute rarest must be the Georgian opaque twist "captains glasses" standing around ten inches tall and normally having a terraced firing foot.
 You should not assume that the name relates in anyway to a nautical theme - the captain in this instance would have been the nominated head of the table at society meeting clubs and the like, and he would have sued his glass to rap on the table to call for order.
 The most readily available example to view of these particularly rare glasses is illustrated in A Wine Lovers Glasses - the A.C.Hubbard Jr Collection, a must have book for those who aspire to owning a fine collection of glass.
 You may also like to take a look at https://www.bonhams.com/auctions/19675/lot/119/